 Qualification Entry Requirements Level 3 Cambridge Technical in Digital Media Extended Certificate (1 A Level equivalent) (Diploma - 2 A Level equivalent) Sixth Form General Entry Requirements A Level Fine Art GCSE Grade 6 in Art.
 Those students who have not taken GCSE Art may be asked to provide a portfolio of evidence to support their application.
-Level 3 BTEC Diploma Art & Design (Diploma - 2 A Level equivalent) A Level PE GCSE Grade 6 in PE or for students who have not taken GCSE PE Grade 6 in Biology or 66 in Double Science Level 3 Cambridge Technical Extended Certificate in Sport & Physical Activity Sixth Form Entry Requirements A Level Drama GCSE Grade 6 in Drama or significant experience A Level Music GCSE Music at a level 6 or above.
+Level 3 BTEC Diploma Art & Design (Diploma - 2 A Level equivalent) A Level Photography GCSE Grade 6 in Photography or Art.
+A Level PE GCSE Grade 6 in PE or for students who have not taken GCSE PE Grade 6 in Biology or 66 in Double Science Level 3 Cambridge Technical Extended Certificate in Sport & Physical Activity Sixth Form Entry Requirements A Level Drama GCSE Grade 6 in Drama or significant experience A Level Music GCSE Music at a level 6 or above.
 Students should be working towards grade 6 on their chosen instrument as well as working towards their Grade 5 Theory.
 Students who have not studied GCSE music would be considered A Level Religious Studies GCSE Grade 6 in Religious Studies or for students who have not studied GCSE Studies a Grade 6 in English A Level Psychology GCSE Grade 5 in English, Maths and Science and at least one Grade 6 from English, Maths or Science A Level Sociology GCSE Grade 5 in Sociology or for students who have not studied GCSE Sociology require a Grade 5 in English A Level Business GCSE Grade 5 in Business and Grade 5 in Maths.
-Those students who have not taken GCSE Business require a Grade 5 in Maths and English A Level Economics GCSE Grade 6 in Maths and Grade 5 in English A Level Politics GCSE Grade 6 in English, English Literature or History Level 3 Cambridge Technical in Health and Social Care Extended Certificate (1 A Level equivalent) (Diploma - 2 A Level equivalent) Sixth Form General Entry Requirements Level 3 Extended Qualification Project Sixth Form General Entry Requirements
+Those students who have not taken GCSE Business require a Grade 5 in Maths and English A Level Economics GCSE Grade 6 in Maths and Grade 5 in English A Level Politics GCSE Grade 6 in English, English Literature or History Level 3 Extended Certificate in Health and Social Care Sixth Form General Entry Requirements Level 3 Extended Qualification Project GCSE Grade 5 and 6 in English Language and English Literature (either way around is acceptable)